 In 2006, the FDA approved the first HPV vaccine, called Gardasil, for girls and women between ages 9 and 26.
 The vaccine helps prevent infection from the 2 HPV strains known to cause most cervical cancer and precancerous lesions called HPV-16 and HPV-18.
 The vaccine also prevents against 2 low-risk HPV strains that cause 90% of genital warts.
 In 2009, the FDA approved a second HPV vaccine, called Cervarix, for the prevention of cervical cancer in girls and women ages 10 to 25.
 These vaccines do not protect people who are already infected with HPV.
-Doctors still recommend regular Pap tests using the guidelines below for all women.
 Learn more about HPV vaccination for cervical cancer .

-Screening is used to look for cancer before you have any symptoms or signs.
+Screening is used to look for cancer or abnormalities that may become cancerous before you have any symptoms or signs.
 Scientists have developed, and continue to develop, tests that can be used to screen a person for specific types of cancer before signs or symptoms appear.
 The overall goals of cancer screening are to:

-Lower the number of people who die from the disease, or eliminate deaths from cancer altogether
+Reduce the number of people who die from the cancer, or completely eliminate deaths from cancer

-Lower the number of people who develop the disease
+Reduce the number of people who develop the cancer